hungitytng99/loc-vung-admin/README.md

 npm run dev
 ```

-Open [http://localhost:npm run dev](http://localhost:7502) with your browser to see the result.
+Open [http://localhost:2999](http://localhost:2999) with your browser to see the result.

 ## Developer
 - Nguyen Phuc Co